By: Jenni Walker

 This led to a stark difference of opinions in how we used our time when home together when we were first married and in what we both felt comfortable in our conscience about watching.
 I remember a few conversations in particular where I felt frustrated because I felt like what I was communicating was not being understood or received, and Bryan in turn felt hurt because he felt as though I was criticizing his upbringing, his family, and his decisions about his time usage.
 In those times, we worked hard not to get offended or to speak in disrespectful ways to one another.
 But even with well-intentioned communication, I have memories of us sitting there feeling like there was a distance between us on that topic – and that feeling was scary.
 Usually it took an hour or two of listening, biting our tongues, offering affirmation, and even just agreeing to disagree as we finally kissed and made up.
 But even so, some of the moments in the middle of a disagreement like that made us both feel somewhat alone.

 Now here we are a few years later, and it is amazing how God has helped this to become an area of agreement.
+It took some work.
+We even did a few sessions of pastoral counseling about this to help us get on the same page, but it was worth it!
 I have become more flexible in my willingness to just relax together with some Netflix or a movie and have also worked to embrace more of the games that are important to my husband to watch during football season.
 In turn, Bryan has some convictions now about what he watches that he did not have when we first got married, and we also have been developing the intentional habit of not turning on any shows until a designated time in the evening on weekdays.